-Work at CGB has led to the discovery of three of the known causes of DC, TINF2, WRAP53, and RTEL1.
-DC can be inherited in X-linked (DKC1), autosomal dominant (TERT, TERC, TINF2, RTEL1), and autosomal recessive (TERT, NHP2, NOP10, CTC1, WRAP53, and RTEL1) patterns, or can arise due to a de novo germline mutation.
-However, approximately 40% of patients with DC do not yet have an identified causative mutation.
+Work at CGB has led to the discovery of four of the known causes of DC, TINF2, WRAP53, RTEL1, and ACD.
+DC can be inherited in X-linked (DKC1), autosomal dominant (TERC and TINF2), autosomal dominant or autosomal recessive (ACD, RTEL1, and TERT), and autosomal recessive (CTC1, NHP2, NOP10, PARN, and WRAP53) patterns, or can arise due to a de novo germline mutation.
+However, approximately 40 percent of patients with DC do not yet have an identified causative mutation.
 Consequently, discovery of new high-penetrance susceptibility genes as well as low-penetrance genetic modifiers of the major genes, is a major focus of this project.

 This study also focuses on comprehensive, systematic clinical phenotyping of DC patients, aimed at refining our understanding of the features of this rare disorder.
 Investigators have identified novel ophthalmologic and dental abnormalities as part of the DC spectrum of abnormalities.
 These studies will provide more specific data on genotype-phenotype interactions and aid in diagnosis of DC.